rinkal-raj/sql-project/starting_with_questions.md

 In the column of productrevenue has no available any kind of data and also checked in excel sheet so i find only null values. so that I used product price from all_sessions table

-SELECT country,city,
+          SELECT  DISTINCT city,
-                SUM(productprice) AS    total_productrevenue
+				country,
+				reports.name,
+				MAX(total_ordered) as highorder
 				FROM all_sessions AS sessions
-                JOIN products AS pro
-				ON sessions.productsku=pro.sku
-                JOIN sales_by_sku AS sales
+                     JOIN sales_report AS reports
-				ON sales.productsku=pro.sku
+                ON sessions.productsku = reports.productsku
+                WHERE city !='not available in demo dataset' AND country !='not available in demo dataset'
-                WHERE country != '(not set)' AND city != '(not set)' GROUP BY country,city
+				AND city != 'not set'
+				AND country !='not set'
+                GROUP BY reports.name,city,country
-                ORDER BY country,city,total_productrevenue DESC
+                ORDER BY highorder DESC
  ![alt desc](img/task-5-1.png)
         total rows:358